adambard/learnxinyminutes-docs/assemblyscript.html.markdown

   static origin: Point = new Point(0, 0);
 }

-// Classes can be explicitly marked as implementing an interface.
+// Classes can be explicitly marked as extending a parent class.
 // Any missing properties will then cause an error at compile-time. class PointPerson extends Point {
     name: string